tinyvision-ai-inc/pico-ice/Docs/ice_usb.md

 the [pico-sdk](https://github.com/raspberrypi/pico-sdk/) which uses the [TinyUSB](https://github.com/hathach/tinyusb) library.

+It comes as a separate library to link against the target: `pico_ice_usb`.

 The library user needs to implement short `tusb_config.h` and `usb_descriptors.c` himself, for which examples and a template are provided.